danieledurante/ZIP-SBM/Tutorial/scenario_2.md

 As discussed in the article, the network under analysis has *V=80* nodes and *5* groups displaying heterogenous block architectures beyond simple communities, combined with a higher prevalence of covert structures [see second matrix of Figure 3 in the article].

-Posterior computation for ZIP-SBM and its competitors (ESBM, P-SBM)
+Posterior computation via Gibbs-sampling for ZIP-SBM and its competitors (ESBM and P-SBM)
 ================
 This section contains the code to **implement the Gibbs sampler for ZIP-SBM** [function `esbm_zip()`], and its competitors ESBM [function `esbm_binary()`] and P-SBM [function `esbm_count()`].
 See the source code `zip_sbm_source.R` for a detailed description of the inputs and the outputs of these functions.